 U.S. budget stalemate hits counties

-Tax payments for U.S. lands remain in limbo until approval
+Tax payments for U.S. lands remain in limbo till approval

 A stalemate over the 2014 federal budget is impacting operating budgets for Western Slope counties with a lot of public land.